andrelucas/akceph-build/README.md

 | `grpc.sh` | grpc | The Ceph build CMake | Google gRPC C++ libraries and tools. |
 | `openssl3.sh` | OpenSSL 3.x | Nothing yet | A recent version of OpenSSL. |

-These are scripts that can do anything in the build environment.
+These are simple, standalone scripts that can do anything they like in the build environment.
 If we at some point decide to use e.g. Artifactory for the binaries for these things, the scripts can use the cli tools to pull them into the build image here.

 #### <a name='install-deps.shandmultipleversions'></a>`install-deps.sh` and multiple versions